shadows911/baruf/content/p/names.md

-    Indeed, pretty much everything said using the name "Harry Potter" will be literally false if there is more than one person named "Harry Potter."
-But this is not as bad as it seems.
-A lot of what we say is literally false, even though we don't realize it: suppose there's a party in Gryffindor Tower and Fred says "there's no butterbeer".
-He's actually saying something false because he's denying that there is butterbeer, *period.* And surely there's butterbeer *somewhere;* in the Hogwarts kitchens, in the Three Broomsticks, and so on.
+    Indeed, pretty much everything said using the name "Harry Potter" will be literally false if there is more than one person named "Harry Potter".
+But this is not as bad as it seems!
+A lot of what we say is literally false, even though we don't realize it: suppose there's a party in Gryffindor Tower and Fred says "there's no butterbeer."
+He's actually saying something false because he's denying that there's butterbeer, *period*.
+And surely there's butterbeer *somewhere;* in the Hogwarts kitchens, in the Three Broomsticks, and so on.
 But *what Fred meant* is that there's no butterbeer in Gryffindor Tower.
-For the same reason, if Harry says "I'm Harry Potter", he's technically uttering a falsehood, but as long as the people he's talking to understand that he's referring them to himself (remember that reference is a four-place relation between a speaker, audience, name and object), his meaning is understood.
+For the same reason, if Harry says "I'm Harry Potter," he's technically uttering a falsehood, but as long as the people he's talking to understand that he's referring them to himself (remember that *reference* is a four-place relation between a speaker, audience, name and object), everyone knows what he means.

-    With all this in mind, "Harry Potter might not have survived that Killing Curse cast by Voldemort" is literally false, because there are almost certainly multiple people named "Harry Potter".
-But depending on who the speaker intends to *refer* to when they say that Harry Potter might not have survived that Killing Curse cast by Voldemort, what they *meant* ("*he* might not have survived") may be true or false.
+    It's for this reason that "Harry Potter might not have survived that Killing Curse cast by Voldemort" is literally false; there are almost certainly multiple people named "Harry Potter".
+But depending on who the speaker intends to *refer* to when they say that Harry Potter might not have survived that Killing Curse cast by Voldemort, what they *meant* (“*he* might not have survived”) may be true or false.

-    (If you still think that this is a big problem for Nominal Descriptivism, keep in mind that we never discussed how Descriptivism and Millianism deal with multiple people sharing a name.
-If there is another Harry Potter---a Muggle, say---then "Harry Potter" can't just mean "the wizard born to ..." or just Harry Potter the wizard, because what about the other Harry Potter(s)?
-These theories would have to be tweaked to cope with this complication, and these tweaks may end up being just as unintuitive.)
+    (If you still think that this is a big problem for Nominal Descriptivism, keep in mind that we never discussed how regular Descriptivism and Millianism deal with multiple people sharing a name.
+If there is even one other Harry Potter, then "Harry Potter" can't just mean "the wizard born to ..." (like Descriptivism says), and it can't mean *that* Harry Potter (like Millianism says), because what about the other Harry Potter(s)?
+    These theories would have to be tweaked to cope with this complication, and those tweaks may end up being just as unintuitive.)

 ### How Nominal Descriptivism avoids the Millian problems